MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-multiple-computer-build-environment.md

 >
 > **msbuild** *solution.sln* **/p:TrackFileAccess=false**

-1. Create a "Depot" directory on the host computer.
+1. Create a *Depot* directory on the host computer.

      These steps refer to the directory as %Depot%.